-Mount Bonnell Park and Pennybacker Bridge – These are are two fun hiking spots to take your out of town guests for some unique Austin photo ops.
+Mount Bonnell Park and Pennybacker Bridge – These are two fun hiking spots to take your out-of-town guests for some unique Austin photo ops.
 From 2222, enter 360 South.
 Park on the right, just before the Pennybacker Bridge on 360.
 There is an entrance for a hiking trail that leads up to the cliffs above where you can get a spectacular view of the river and the bridge.
-It’s not advised to take little ones, unless you keep a close eye.
+It’s not advised to take little ones unless you keep a close eye.
 There are no railings.
-Another place to get spectacular views of Austin is at the trail at Mount Bonnell Park.
+Another place to get spectacular views of Austin is on the trail at Mount Bonnell Park.
 You can see for miles along Lake Austin to the Bridge and if you hike to the very end of the trail, you get a panoramic view of downtown Austin.

 Arboretum, Austin – For little ones, this is a fun hike.
 Park on Arboretum Blvd next to the duck pond.
-The hungry ducks, fish and turtles are fun to watch.
+The hungry ducks, fish, and turtles are fun to watch.
 Many people feed them bread, although I’ve heard that it’s not good for them.
 Just behind the pond are the steps that lead up to the Arboretum shopping area.
-It’s pretty steep and uneven for the less agile, but there are hand rails.
-At the top there is a great view of 360 and some large cement cow sculptures that the kids like climbing on.
-Treat everyone to an Amy’s Ice Cream before you make your decent back to the pond.
+It’s pretty steep and uneven for the less agile, but there are handrails.
+At the top, there is a great view of 360 and some large cement cow sculptures that the kids like climbing on.
+Treat everyone to Amy’s Ice Cream before you make your descent back to the pond.

 Barton Creek Greenbelt